 TRIPS is an acronym for the controversial international agreement on Trade Related Aspects of Intellectual Property Rights, which is administered by the World Trade Organization and widely opposed by civil society groups across the world.
 For an experts insight, see: Geoff Tansey and Tasmin Rajotte (eds), The Future Control of Food: A Guide to International Negotiations and Rules on Intellectual Property, Biodiversity and Food Security, Routledge, 2008.

-Rajesh Makwana, Proposing a vision of a new earth, STWR, October 2012.
+STWR, Proposing a vision of a new earth, October 2012.

 WWF et al, Living Planet Report 2010: Biodiversity, Biocapacity and Development, October 2010.